spacelift-io/user-documentation/docs/getting-started.md

 !!! note
     While the approach above is fine to get started and try Spacelift, granting access to individuals is less safe than granting access to teams and restricting access to account members.
 In the latter case, when they lose access to your organization, they automatically lose access to Spacelift while when whitelisting individuals and not restricting access to members only, you'll need to remember to explicitly remove them from your Spacelift Login policy, too.

-    Before you go live in production with Spacelift, we recommend that you switch to using teams in [Login policies](./concepts/policy/login-policy.md) and consider configuring the [Single Sign-On (SSO) integration](./integrations/single-sign-on/README.md), if applicable.
+    Before you go live in production with Spacelift, we recommend that you switch to using teams in [Login policies](./concepts/policy/login-policy.md) or [User management](./concepts/user-management/admin.md#idp-group-mappingE.md), if applicable.

 ## Additional Reading